Director of General Education

 Clarkson College offers a variety of courses to develop an understanding of patients’ rights on a deeper level by examining biomedical and social ethics through special populations that typically require greater advocacy.
 These courses emphasize how the health care system reflects the broader culture and its values.
 They are designed to meet the needs of all students in the health care field, regardless of experience level.

-• EA 200 Biomedical Ethics in Healthcare
+• EEA 200 Biomedical Ethics in Healthcare

-• EA 205 Death and Dying
+• EEA 205 Death and Dying

-• EA 210 American Poverty and Healthcare
+• EEA 210 American Poverty and Healthcare

-• EA 215 Abnormal Psychology
+• EEA 215 Abnormal Psychology

 Service Requirements